Santiago Yaveo: Geography

+Demography

 As of 2005, the municipality had 1,256 households with a total population of 5,503 of whom 1,384 spoke indigenous languages.

 All communities now have potable water and electricity, but there are no formal sewers other than some septic tanks.

 Houses are typically built of brick or cement block adobe, with dirt floors and palm thatch roofs.

 The main cash crop is coffee, but the people grow corn, peppers, squash, beans, green beans, chayote, banana, pineapple, lentils and lemon for their own consumption.

 Some own livestock for personal use, and some supplement their diet through fishing and hunting.

 A plan was announced in 1996 to establish eucalyptus plantations to supply the paper industry.